Introduction

 - Re-esterification: Free cholesterol can be re-esterified into cholesterol esters for storage or incorporation into chylomicrons.

-Digestion of Phospholipids
+Digestion and Absorption of Phospholipids

 Small Intestine: